marandra/looney-looper/README.rst

   $ mkdir ~/databases/.plugins
   $ cd ~/databases/.system

-Create a virtual environment for pip-installing *scheduledb* and its dependencies
+Create a virtual environment for pip-installing *looney* and its dependencies

 .. code-block::

   $ virtualenv venv
-  $ pip install scheduledb
+  $ pip install looney

 The setup script run by pip will install the script in *~/databases/venv/bin/* and all the necessary dependencies